 Far from being wrong or dirty, fantasies can be fun – and they can be illuminating.
 They tell us what we want, like, what we desire, what we deserve – how we feel about ourselves, how we want to feel with others, and how we want others to feel with us.

 Which aspect turns you on?
 What role do you adopt?
 The one in control or the one submitting?
 The one initiating or the one going along for the ride?
 Getting dirty or being dirtied?
 Objectifying or being humiliated?

 Many fantasy sexual scenarios involve two halves… the dominator and the dominated.
+This involves power.

 Conversely – we may like to finally give up the control we try to wield in our daily life; to submit, be passive and powerless.
 To trust ourself to another.
 Or be used by another for their pleasure.
 How are you in everyday life?
-Do you usually over-compensate with controlling habits?
+Do you usually over-compensate by using controlling habits?
 Is submission an antidote for you?

 We’re all entitled to our secrets.
 Many fantasies just wouldn’t be the same without secrecy… an elicit touch under a table, sneaking down a dark alley, doing something that in real life you wouldn’t dream of actually doing.
 Shining a light on it, and bringing your dreams into everyday life, makes the tension of transgression vanish.

 Not all fantasies are born to be played out.
 Some should stay firmly at the back of the closet.
-Because that’s not the point of it is it.
+Because that’s not always the point of fantasy is it.
 The pull of imagining being bad is often enough to satisfy us (perhaps in real life we’re always being “good”, or always pleasing and taking care of others).